TakoyakiTako/glore/README.md

 # Usage

-Please put "GloRe Module" anywhere you like :good:
+Please put "GloRe Module" anywhere you like :+1: